FokshaWasTaken/rust-nitro-sniper/README.md

 - ...the `main_token` property is the account that will receive the Nitro in the case that a snipe succeeds.

-- ...the `snipe_on_main_token` property controls whether RNA tries connecting to your main account and tries to snipe a Nitro in your guilds.
+- ...the `snipe_on_main_token` property controls whether RNS tries connecting to your main account and tries to snipe a Nitro in your guilds.

-- ...the `sub_tokens` property is a list of all the tokens with which RNA will try to snipe.
+- ...the `sub_tokens` property is a list of all the tokens with which RNS will try to snipe.

 - ...and the `webhook` is the Discord webhook URL.
 Leave blank if you don't need webhook messages.